skingan/purge_haplotigs_multiBAM/README.md

 #!text
 -purge_haplotigs
     -bin
-    -dotplot_maker
-        -bin
-        -MDP_MUMer
+    -mummer
     -scripts
 ```

 - pull/clone the git
-- install MDP_mummer (modified mummer package: I made some fixes and changed some defaults to give nicer looking dotplots, otherwise it's essentially just the mummer package)
+- compile mummer (this is the standard mummer package but with a modified mummerplot script, the pipeline is setup to run from a local install of mummer)

 ```
 #!bash
-cd /path/to/purge_haplotigs/dotplot_maker/MDP_MUMer
+cd /path/to/purge_haplotigs/mummer
-./install.sh        # tested on Ubuntu 16-LTS
+./configure
+make

 ```

- - add the purge_haplotigs bin to your system PATH (**don't** need to add `dotplot_maker/bin` to the PATH as the scripts will find the relative path to this directory).
+ - add the purge_haplotigs bin to your system PATH (**don't** need to add the mummer directory to the PATH as the scripts will find the relative path to this directory).

 ```
 #!bash
 cd /path/to/purge_haplotigs/bin
 PATH=$PATH:$PWD

+# or add to your .bashrc
+# printf "PATH=\$PATH:$PWD\n" >> $HOME/.bashrc
 ```

 ## Usage

-#### PREP
+#### PREPARATION

 Map your pacbio subreads, or some decent short reads to your genome assembly (we want a library that produces a nice even coverage; we also want a randombest alignment for multimappers), and then sort the bam.
 The coverage is used to flag contigs that are likely to be haplotigs (or assembly junk etc).